 If the version of Hipolito Aviles were true, then only the river would have this name but not the tree because the tree does not “surge forth from the water in the rock.”

-On this basis, we must conclude that the name “Mante” correctly came from the tree in the family of the sapota tree with the same name.
+On this basis, the name “Mante” correctly came from the tree in the family of the sapota tree with the same name.

 “Mante” therefore means “yellow stick (or tree).”

 The city of Mante has many beautiful and attractive sights for the tourist.
 Many of these tourist attractions are located in the immediate area surrounding Mante.
 Several of these places are briefly described in the following details.

 “El Nacimiento” Or the “Birthplace” is only 7 miles by graveled road from the city and accessible in all seasons.

 To see this magnificent spring with water flowing from the rocks in the “sierra de Cucharas” (Knifde spoon Ridge Mountains) is a new and marvelous experience.
 It is a tourist site where the entire family can enjoy a satisfying day in the country along with a picnic.

 One may also go swimming or simply relax on a boat ride.
 One would be encouraged to swim to the mouth of the cave in order to view and enjoy the view of the light entering into the cave (above) and the crystal clear waters with an emerald tint.

 “La Aguja” or “The Needle” is another popular swimming place in excellent condition approximately 4 miles from Mante.

 It was (constructed) along with the construction of a dam on the Mante River which is used to irrigate the large sugar cane plantations of the region.
 This dam was constructed between 1927 and 1929 and inaugurated on August 9, 1929.